|

 On approach to the roundabout:

-1. Check your mirrors
+1. Check your mirrors.

-3. Road markings can also show you road names, numbers and town names to help you choose the correct lane.
+3. Road markings can also show road names, numbers and town names to help you choose the correct lane.

 |